bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Block level dropdowns

 By default, dropdowns act like buttons and are displayed inline.
 To create block-level dropdowns (that span to the full width of a parent) set the `block` prop.
-Both, regular and split button dropdowns are supported
+Both, regular and split button dropdowns are supported.

 <HighlightCard>
   <b-dropdown v-model="show29" text="Block Level Dropdown" block variant="primary" class="mb-2">